Will this new material define our age?

 "Timber construction is absolutely the future," he adds. "'The Smile' is the beginning of something.
 This isn't the end of the journey."

-"The Smile" will be on display through October 12 at Rootstein Hopkins Parade Ground, Chelsea College of Art and Design in London
+"The Smile" was on display through October 12 at Rootstein Hopkins Parade Ground, Chelsea College of Art and Design in London